OpenNebula/docs/source/design_and_installation/quick_starts/qs_vdc.rst

 .. _qs_vdc:

 ===================================================
-Quickstart: Create Your First vDC
+Quickstart: Create Your First VDC
 ===================================================

-This guide will provide a quick example of how to partition your cloud for a vDC.
-In short, a vDC is a group of users with part of the physical resources assigned to them.
+This guide will provide a quick example of how to partition your cloud for a VDC.
+In short, a VDC is a group of users with part of the physical resources assigned to them.
 The :ref:`Understanding OpenNebula<understand>` guide explains the OpenNebula provisioning model in detail.

 Step 1.
 Create a Cluster
 ================================================================================

-We will first create a :ref:`cluster <cluster_guide>`, 'web-dev', where we can group :ref:`hosts <hostsubsystem>`, :ref:`datastores <sm>` and :ref:`virtual networks <vgg>` for the new vDC.
+We will first create a :ref:`cluster <cluster_guide>`, 'web-dev', where we can group :ref:`hosts <hostsubsystem>`, :ref:`datastores <sm>` and :ref:`virtual networks <vgg>` for the new VDC.

 .. code::